USEPA-Temp/CAERS/cef-web/src/main/schema/json/frs-iptquery-modifications.md

 Model Dates: added format: "date" or "date-time" as appropriate (guess) Model flag/indicator: changed type to boolean
-Model lastReportedDate: reverted to string, it is neither date nor date-time, format unknown Model Dates: had to revert some dates, data coming from FRS is not in an ISO format Model boolean: had to revert to string, why can't we use standard JSON datatypes?
+Model lastReportedDate: reverted to string, it is neither date nor date-time, format unknown Model Dates: had to revert dates to string, data format coming from FRS is not in an ISO format Model boolean: had to revert to string, why can't we use standard JSON datatypes?